mikelawrence/WiFi-Septic-Controller/code/README.md

  ******************************************************************/
 // Name of this board, each board should be unique
 // Used as MQTT Client ID, HASS Name, and OTA Name
-// Used as MQTT Client ID, HASS Name, and OTA Name
 #define BOARD_NAME                "Septic"
 // input debounce time in milliseconds
 #define DEBOUNCE_TIME             100